 The steep slope of the chart reflects how income scales nonlinearly across percentiles.
 Gains at the top are much larger than gains in the middle or bottom.

 This pattern is typical in advanced economies where high-paying sectors, capital income, and executive compensation drive the upper tail.
-Meanwhile, the majority of households rely on wage-based income with slower growth.
+Meanwhile, the majority of households rely on wage-based income, which is growing more slowly.

 The result is a distribution where incremental percentile changes at the top translate into large income differences.